fpiette/OverbyteICS/ReadMe8.txt

 http://wiki.overbyte.be/wiki/index.php/ICS_Download

+ICS V5 and V6 are archive releases no longer updated, last supported release was 2007.

-V5, V6 and V7 are stable releases that are only ever updated for major bugs, but not for new releases of Delphi.
-V8 Beta is the current beta development release which is held in a public Version Control repository that is zipped each night for easy download.
+ICS V7 is a stable release that may still be updated for major bugs, but not for new releases of Delphi, latest it supported was XE3.

+ICS V8 is the current development release which is held in a public Version Control repository that is zipped each night for easy download.
 The download page above also includes the OpenSSL binaries needed to support SSL.
-V8 Beta is used by the developers in live production applications.
+ICS V8 supports Delphi 64-bit and Mac OS-X projects.
+Note that latest C++ Builder version supported is XE3 (lack of spare time, sorry).

+ICS V9 is in early development and is planned to support Android.
+There are no current plans for ICS for iOS.

 Version Control repository: